|If you're carving pizza, this|

 Restricting carbs often requires you to give up many of your favorite foods, such as pizza.
 But, this easy Low-Carb Pizza-Chicken recipe makes it simple to enjoy the pizza toppings you love so much without having to overload on carbs.

 Low-carb diets ask you to sacrifice a lot.

-You have ditch the carbs, change your eating style, adopt new food habits and social behaviors, but in the process of improving your health, you also have to let go of some of the most potent, savory flavor experiences on the planet.
+You have to ditch the carbs, change your eating style, adopt new food habits and social behaviors, but in the process of improving your health, you also have to let go of some of the most potent, savory flavor experiences on the planet.

 Manufacturers already know this.

 That's why you actually crave carby foods.
 It's not the carbohydrates in processed foods that bring on a longing for more.
 It's the finely tuned combination of:

 It's the sugar, fat, and salt in the pizza sauce, the pepperoni, olives, sausage, and other salty, sugary, high-fat toppings that taste so good.

 This pleasurable experience is what the brain actually craves.
 The human brain is hard-wired to chase after pleasure and avoid anything that might be uncomfortable or unsavory, as in this case.

 Some low carbers have figured this out.
 The thin-and-crispy or fluffy pizza crust is a "carrier."
 By itself, it's just salty bread dough, unless you crank up the seasonings.
 Nothing fancy.
 So, what makes pizza memorable and satisfying?